 Search code examples

-I came across the following in the model:
+I came across the following code:

 class Search < ActiveRecord::Base